 If you believe the person is paralyzed, non-responsive, or has a neck injury, you should not move them, as this could worsen their situation.
 Call emergency care immediately if this is the case.

 Call Our Traumatic Brain Injury Attorneys After a Serious Injury

 After you or the brain injury victim has been treated, contact the traumatic brain injury attorneys at the Brain Injury Law Center to speak to one of our experienced team members regarding the injury.
 The medical evaluation results can be used to determine the amount of compensation the victim may receive from the liable parties.
 The sooner symptoms are detected, the faster your physicians and your traumatic brain injury attorney can begin getting you the medical care and compensation you need.

 After a traumatic brain injury, pursuing damages through a lawsuit is the best way to ensure you receive the best medical attention, and avoid completely draining your financial resources to pay for it.

-An experienced traumatic brain injury attorney will help you secure the compensation you deserve for current, and future, expenses including:
+An experienced traumatic brain injury lawyer will help you secure the compensation you deserve for current and future expenses, including:

 - All medical costs (ambulance, surgical, hospital bills, etc.)

 - Diminished earning capacity

 The Brain Injury Law Center was founded in Hampton, VA, to help people like you.
 Founder Stephen M. Smith has litigated traumatic brain injury cases for almost 40 years, winning multi-million dollar verdicts and settlements for his clients and acquiring the experience needed to pursue the same for you.